kngcr/kngcr.github.io/essays/design_patterns.md

     }
 ```

 The above code is an example of an Iterator pattern, with an iterator used in the main function to process each candidate's array.
 This is C++ code from an ICS 212 assignment.
+The Iterator design pattern is widely used for its consistency and abstraction.
+This allows us, programmers, to focus on what an object does rather than how it does it.
+So, in a simpler way, my code can access candidate's array for the array's details without worrying about how to go through arrays of candidates to access details.

 I had read that design patterns are discovered and named by programmers.
 As programmers, we use design patterns to create optimized code.
 But, I can channel the ideology of a meme- the scene between Gojo and Geto- to rephrase this sentence: “Design patterns use programmers.”

 ## Credits

-I used AI to reference flexibility and abstraction in object creation.
+I used AI to reference flexibility and abstraction in object creation, as well as details on iterators.
 Primarily, I referenced this [LinkedIn article](https://www.linkedin.com/pulse/7-design-patterns-you-should-know-hayk-simonyan/) and [StackExchange post](https://softwareengineering.stackexchange.com/questions/141854/design-patterns-do-you-use-them).